aselvan8/project_travel_plan/README.md

 - Register for a MapBox token in order to retrive the GeoMap.
 Here's the link to register and obtain a token. https://account.mapbox.com/access-tokens/

-- Once the token is created, navigate \static\js and create a config.js file and add the following to the file:
+- Once the token is created, navigate /static/js and create a config.js file and add the following to the file:
 Sample code:
 * var API_KEY = "ADD YOUR TOKEN HERE"